-There is no ‘right’ or ‘wrong’ way to talk to someone with an eating disorder and different approaches will work for different people.
+There is no ‘right’ or ‘wrong’ way to talk to someone experiencing an eating disorder and different approaches will work for different people.

-Any approach needs to be carried out in a caring manner, in an environment that can support open and calm conversation.
-For example, it can be beneficial to approach the person in an environment where they feel most comfortable and safe, such as at home.
-Avoid broaching the topic if you are around food or in situations in which either of you are angry, tired or emotional.
+Any approach needs to be carried out in a caring manner, and in an environment that can support an open and calm conversation.
+For example, it can be beneficial to speak with the person in an environment where they feel most comfortable and safe, such as at home.
+Avoid bringing up the topic if either of you are angry, tired, or emotional.

-If you are approaching someone with an eating disorder, you need to take into account their fear of disclosing their behaviours or feelings.
-Let them know that you care about them and that you want to help them face the problem and support them through every stage of the healing process.
+Some people experiencing an eating disorder may feel fearful to disclose the behaviours and/or feelings associated with the eating disorder.
+Let them know that you care about them and that you want to help them face the problem and support them through every stage of the recovery process.